zirkelc/chunkdown/README.md

 #### Breadcrumbs

-Each chunk includes breadcrumbs, an array of ancestor headings that provide hierarchical context.
-This is useful for RAG applications where chunks need to be embedded with their surrounding context.
+Each chunk includes breadcrumbs, an array of **ancestor** headings that provide hierarchical context.
+This is useful for RAG applications to provide additional context when embedding chunks.

+> [!NOTE]
+> If the heading is part of the chunk itself, it is not included in the breadcrumbs.

 ```typescript
 import { chunkdown } from 'chunkdown';